IDoCodingStuffs/python-doodles/freeform-log.md

 There is a bunch of MRI metadata 3D reconstruction and also downsampling vs resizing...
 So if I downsample width and height by 4, then it will be in the same order of magnitude as a 384^3 Time to test it out

+### 5 PM
+Actually, let's try the sequential approach again first now that the sequences are actually right.

+### 6 PM
+Not working with transformers + CLS.
+Avg pool maybe?
+Oh before that, I realized I forgot to add the positional embeddings.
+Let's see if that changes things.

+### 9 PM
+Seems like a no, let's try avg pooling